How to define Events#

 In addition, it is also possible to define a duration (corresponding to the time before rebuilding can start) as well as time of occurrence (when studying interaction between multiple events), and a recovery duration (Recovery).

-During a simulation BoARIO uses Event objects.
+To represent these events or shocks, BoARIO uses Event objects.
 This page details the different aspect of instantiating such objects.

 Different types of Event objects#